nickjhughes/hclmat/README.md

 - rgb2lum: calculate the luminance value of an sRGB triple
 - hcl2rgb: convert a HCL triple to its corresponding sRGB triple
 - hcl_colormap: provide a HCL colormap in the same form as MATLAB's built-in colormaps
+- hcl_jet_colormap: provide a non-periodic HCL colormap in the same form as MATLAB's built-in colormaps
 - mhcl_colormap: provide an mHCL (modulated HCL) colormap in the same form as MATLAB's built-in colormaps
 - color_mapping_gui.m/.fig/*_map.mat: a GUI for exploring the effects of colormaps on the visualisation of orientation preference maps